FAQs for Small Employers

 A: No, the Affordable Care Act (ACA) does not require you to offer coverage.
-There will be penalties for employers who have 50 or more FTE’s (defined as “large employers”) and don't offer coverage starting in 2015, but under that number, employers are not subject to the penalties.
+There will be penalties for larger employers who don't offer coverage: employers with 50-99 FTE’s must offer coverage starting in 2016, and employers with 100 or more FTE's must offer coverage starting in 2015.

 Q: If I am an operator that is not considered a large employer, should I even care about this legislation?